 With many different options available, a sufferer can choose the method that best suits them, their lifestyle and their injuries, and try it out to see whether or not it aids them during recovery.
 While official studies and medical tests are less than unanimous in recommending various complementary therapies, many people find that it helps them to personally gain a sense of relaxation during a therapy session – just as many people may turn to methods such as meditation in order to release tension and help them to cope with stress or discomfort.

-This form of therapy aims to trigger the body’s natural repair systems through the use of substances chosen through the concept of ‘like cures like’, originally developed in the 1970s.
+This form of therapy aims to trigger the body’s natural repair systems by using substances chosen through the concept of ‘like cures like’, originally developed in the 1970s.
 The theory is that a substance that causes symptoms can also reduce them if given in an extremely diluted form.
 The more diluted the pill, capsule or tincture, the more effective the treatment.

 Specifically in relation to brain injury, homeopathic medicines are chosen individually, due to the very individual nature of that type of injury.
 The symptoms and ongoing effects can differ from person to person based on the location and extent of the injury, so TBI sufferers are treated individually in order to receive the best therapy.
-However, there are several common substances that are central to TBI homeopathy treatment.
-These include arnica, which can reduce swelling and pain as well as help to ease shock following the injury, St John’s Wort for calming seizures and hellaborus which can aid in improving thought processes and concentration levels which can be dulled following brain injury.
+However, several common substances are central to TBI homoeopathy treatment.
+These include arnica, which can reduce swelling and pain and help ease shock following the injury, St John’s Wort for calming seizures and hellebores which can aid in improving thought processes and concentration levels, which can be dulled following brain injury.

 Acupuncture and acupressure

 An ancient Chinese method that centres around the idea of the flow of energy (or ‘Qi’) moving through the body.
-Some scientists believe the practice of inserting fine needles into the body (as found in acupuncture) or creating pressure on certain areas using fingertips (as in acupressure) has benefits in that it stimulates nerves and muscle tissue.
+Some scientists believe inserting fine needles into the body (as found in acupuncture) or creating pressure on certain areas using fingertips (as in acupressure) has benefits in stimulating nerves and muscle tissue.

 When used on those who have experienced brain injury, it is said it can encourage cognitive function which is sometimes lessened as an impact of the injury.
 TBI can affect memory, general mood, personality and cause anxiety or depression.
 A small American study carried out in the University of Colorado Boulder involved TBI patients who were required to complete neuropsychological tests before and after receiving treatments.
 The results showed a marked improvement in ability following acupressure therapy.
 Again, the study was small and the reliability of acupuncture as a treatment is debateable, but many experience positive effects of increased energy and clarity.